edanchenkov/react-d3-graph/README.md

 npm i react-d3-graph
 ```

-## TODO:

-Change how Link is structured, this probably cause some issues e.g. in collapsible graph and  highlightning nodes
+- Changde how Link is structured.
+This probably cause some issues e.g. in collapsible graph and  highlightning nodes

 ## Documentation :book: